 The objective of IAS 16 is to prescribe the accounting treatment for property, plant, and equipment.
 The principal issues are the recognition of assets, the determination of their carrying amounts, and the depreciation charges and impairment losses to be recognised in relation to them.

-- biological assets related to agricultural activity (see IAS 41) or
+- biological assets related to agricultural activity accounting for under IAS 41 Agriculture

-The standard does apply to property, plant, and equipment used to develop or maintain the last two categories of assets.
+The standard does apply to property, plant, and equipment used to develop or maintain the last three categories of assets.
 [IAS 16.3]

 Items of property, plant, and equipment should be recognised as assets when it is probable that: [IAS 16.7]